ofayed/Omar-Fayed-Portfolio/Cramer's Rule solution in C++/README.md

 # This project was part of "Linear Algebra" course.
-The codes is a matrix solver using Cramer's rule using C++ and Matlab.
+The codes are matrix solver using Cramer's rule using C++ and Matlab.

 # Results of C++ Code